 5. Use your phone’s editing tool

-I would not only snap photos of the flaws, I would also use my editing tool on my iPhone (called Markup) to draw an arrow to the flaw so the customer doesn’t have to search for it.
+I would not only snap photos of the flaws, but I would also use my editing tool on my iPhone (called Markup) to draw an arrow to the flaw, so the customer doesn’t have to search for it.

 How to Price Your Item